Jbwasse2/Snn-action/README.md

 # UCF101

-This data set was acquired from labeling and cutting YouTube videos into 30 frame clips.
+This data set was acquired from labeling and cutting YouTube videos into clips that range from 30 frames to a few minutes.
 There are 101 possible actions that each video can be labeled.
 This raw, split data set can be downloaded [here](https://drive.google.com/open?id=1j0EKt_DeyDfyrk0HjAhSTurMdeoO8KWL).

 # Results
 Since the UCF101 data set has clips from the same videos, it is useful to use the data set splits that are given.
 In the following results split 1 is used.